-- Continue with planned facility upgrades at the Multiplex and Glenwood Centre and develop plans for additional facility upgrades to continue reducing our building's energy consumption and GHG emissions. - Identify a objective and a plan of further reductions of energy consumption and GHG emissions from our fleet operations.
-This should include investigation more fuel efficient replacement units and of alternate fleet fuels such as natural gas and electric vehicles where there is appropriate technology in the marketplace. - Encourage water conservation via public education and adoption of conservation oriented utilities billing rate structure. - Bring forward a project proposal for change out of City streetlights and Park lighting systems to LED or other energy efficient technology when efficient and effective. - Pursue a more comprehensive corporate recycling and paper reduction program and increase the recycled content of office paper used at all facilities. - Promote installation and preservation of appropriate species of street trees through our subdivision and development regulations and our Parks and Recreation department policies and practices.
+- Continue with planned facility upgrades at the Multiplex and Glenwood Centre and develop plans for additional facility upgrades to continue reducing our building's energy consumption and GHG emissions. - Identify objectives and a plan of further reductions of energy consumption and GHG emissions from our fleet operations.
+This should include investigation more fuel efficient replacement units and of alternate fleet fuels such as natural gas and electric vehicles where there is appropriate technology in the marketplace. - Promote water conservation via public education and by adoption of conservation oriented utilities billing rate structure which has been developed by the Engineering Department. - Implement the change out of City streetlights and Park lighting systems to LED technology as proposed in the Financial Plan for 2016 and 2017.
+Pursue other energy efficient technology when efficient and effective. - Pursue a more comprehensive corporate recycling and paper reduction program and increase the recycled content of office paper used at all facilities. - Promote installation and preservation of appropriate species of street trees through our subdivision and development regulations and our Parks and Recreation department policies and practices.